14 Multivariate Regression

 #> 0.432

 which is a lower value than what we obtain for BB.
-Notice that a single gets you to first base just like a BB.
-Those that know about baseball will tell you that with a single, runners on base have a better chance of scoring than with a BB.
+Remember that a single gets you to first base just like a BB.
+Baseball fans will point out that with a single, runners on base have a better chance of scoring than with a BB.
 So how can BB be more predictive of runs?
-The reason this happen is because of confounding.
+The reason is because of confounding.
 Here we show the correlation between HR, BB, and singles:

 A first approach is to keep HRs fixed at a certain value and then examine the relationship between BB and runs.
 As we did when we stratified fathers by rounding to the closest inch, here we can stratify HR per game to the closest ten.
 We filter out the strata with few points to avoid highly variable estimates and then make a scatterplot for each strata: